ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 ### 4. ACRE2/TFAR

-Make sure you did the command of Chapter 5.1!
+Make sure you did the command of Chapter 5.1 and that you are running Proton 6.3 or newer!

-~~Untar the Proton build provided here (link removed) and place the folder extracted form the tarball in `$HOME/.local/share/Steam/compatibilitytools.d/` (create the directory if absent).
-Restart Steam(!) and go into the Steam game settings of Arma again and change the Proton version the the one we just installed (see the 3rd picture in 2.).~~
-**Note: this got obsolete with Proton 6.3.
-Make sure to use the TS Script version 1v13 or newer!**

 Place the `Arma3TS-*.sh` [provided here (click me)](https://github.com/ninelore/armaonlinux) in your home directory.
 Edit the file and adjust the settings inside the marked area in that file according to the comments.